-Preparatory works for phase two of Wapping Wharf included the stabilisation of the listed Old City Gaol gatehouse, with construction work having begun in May 2018.
+Construction work is now steaming ahead on phase two of Wapping Wharf.
 Over 330 new homes will be delivered as part of phase two of the scheme, including 81 affordable homes.
 The Old City Gaol gatehouse will be renovated to create a new pedestrian path through the site.